 Shimizu is also supervising another manga called Cells at Work!
 Friend by writer Kanna Kurono and artist Mio Izumi.
 Finally, there are the Cells At Work!
 Baby manga which, as you might guess, is a story about chibi-like cells working in a human baby.

 This spin-off manga is up to Cells At Work!
-BLACK Volume 6 as of early 2020.
+CODE BLACK Volume 7 as of September 2020.
 The Cells At Work!
-BLACK manga is already more than 30 chapters, which is more than enough content for a standalone anime.
+BLACK manga is already up to 40 chapters, which is more than enough content for a standalone anime.

-Since the main series ended, it would make sense to create a Cells At Work!
-BLACK anime adaptation instead of Cells At Work!
-Season 3.
-It would need to be a separate story since BLACK takes place in a completely different body, so the two main characters are different.
+Since the main series didn’t have enough chapters, it made sense to create a Cells At Work!
+BLACK anime adaptation.
+It needs to be a separate story since BLACK takes place in a completely different body, so the two main characters are different.

 Cells At Work!
 Season 2 spoilers (plot summary/synopsis)